-143. On March 5, 2003, Petters and Petters Capital acted upon its agency relationship with substantially assist and expand the fraud.
+135. On March 5, 2003, Petters and Petters Capital acted upon its agency relationship with

-GECC and GECC's authorization, and filed a UCC-3 financing statement termination ("GECC

-Financing Statement Termination") in Minnesota, in order to continue to conceal its role and copies of the March 20 and February 3, 2003 Communications.
-Upon information and belief, the decision not to memorialize these communications was purposeful and strategic, so that, if necessary,
+GECC and GECC's authorization, and filed a UCC-3 financing statement termination ("GECC surrounding the GECC Financing Statement Termination.
+GECC's files omit any reference to this event, other than copies of the March 20 and February 3, 2003 Communications.
+GECC (including